Star formation and molecular gas properties of post-starburst galaxies: Results

-In figure \ref{f:SFR_versus_MH2} we show SFR versus $M_{\mathrm{H_2}}$ for the post-starburst galaxy candidates, where the left panel shows the optical SFR and the right panel the far-infrared SFR.
-For comparison, we also show the xCOLD GASS emission line galaxies and the (ultra)luminous infrared galaxies by \citet{gao04}.
-In both cases we rescaled the molecular gas masses so that $\alpha_{\mathrm{CO}} = 4.3\, \mathrm{M_{\odot}(K\, km/sec\, pc^2)^{-1}}$.
-According to the left panel of figure \ref{f:SFR_versus_MH2}, when using optically-derived SFRs, many post-starburst candidates deviate from the SFR-$M_{\mathrm{H_2}}$ relation observed in other galaxies, showing significantly larger molecular gas masses.
-However, the right panel of the figure shows that if far-infrared SFRs are used instead, then post-starburst candidates show a similar SFR-$M_{\mathrm{H_2}}$ relation to that observed in other galaxies.
-That is, post-starburst galaxies that were reported to have significant molecular gas reservoirs also have high SFR.
+In Figure \ref{f:SFR_versus_MH2} we show SFR versus $M_{\mathrm{H_2}}$ for the post-starburst galaxy candidates, where the left panel shows the optical SFR and the right panel the far-infrared SFR.
+For comparison, we show the best-fitting SFR-$M_{\mathrm{H_2}}$ relation obtained for star-forming and starburst galaxies, where the shaded region represents the full distribution of the scatter around the relation (see section \ref{s:comp_samples} and figure \ref{f:SFR_versus_MH2_comparison_samples}).
+According to the left panel of Figure \ref{f:SFR_versus_MH2}, when using optically-derived SFRs, some post-starburst candidates deviate from the SFR-$M_{\mathrm{H_2}}$ relation observed in other galaxies, showing significantly larger molecular gas masses (our sample, most of the \citealt{alatalo16b} sample, and half of the \citealt{french15} sample).
+To quantify the significance of the deviation, we calculate $(\log\mathrm{SFR_{expected}} - \log\mathrm{SFR_{optical}})/\sigma_{\mathrm{SF}}$, where $\log\mathrm{SFR_{expected}}$ is the SFR expected from the best-fitting relation for star-forming and starburst galaxies and $\sigma_{\mathrm{SF}} = 0.31$ dex is the best-fitting scatter.
+The median (16th, 84th) deviation is 4.8$\sigma$ (1.6$\sigma$, 6.4$\sigma$) for \citet{french15}, 3.4$\sigma$ (1.5$\sigma$, 5.9$\sigma$) for \citet{alatalo16b}, and 1.0$\sigma$ (0.0$\sigma$, 3.2$\sigma$) for our work\footnote{\citet{rowlands15} and \citet{yesuf17} are not included in this analysis as these studies did not present evidence that their post-starbursts deviate from the SFR-$M_{\mathrm{H_2}}$ relation observed in other galaxies.}.
+That is, an E+A galaxy from the \citet{french15} sample has a median deviation of 4.8$\sigma$ from the best-fitting relation observed in other galaxies.

-In figure \ref{f:SFR_versus_MH2_fit} we compare between SFR-$M_{\mathrm{H_2}}$ relations obtained for post-starbursts and for non-post-starburst galaxies.
-Our comparison sample includes all the galaxies with $\log M_{*}/M_{\odot} > 10$ from the xCOLD GASS survey or from \citet{gao04}.
-We chose this stellar mass cut to ensure that the stellar mass distribution of the galaxies in the comparison sample matches the distribution in the post-starbursts samples.
-The best-fitting relations were estimated using the methods described in section \ref{s:data:stat}, which take into account both uncertainties and upper limits in both variables.
-The diagram shows that the best-fitting SFR-$M_{\mathrm{H_2}}$ relation in post-starburst candidates is consistent with that found in star-forming and starburst galaxies, within the fits uncertainties.

-Figures \ref{f:SFR_versus_MH2} and \ref{f:SFR_versus_MH2_fit} present the derived molecular gas masses for $\alpha_{\mathrm{CO}} = 4.3\, \mathrm{M_{\odot}(K\, km/sec\, pc^2)^{-1}}$.
-However, some of the sources in the different samples are (ultra)luminous infrared galaxies, for which lower conversion factors are more appropriate (e.g., \citealt{narayanan12, tacconi20} and references therein).
-Here and in section \ref{s:results:KS} below, we verified that other definitions for the conversion factor (bimodal or CO intensity-weighted $\alpha_{\mathrm{CO}}$; e.g., \citealt{narayanan12}) do not affect our conclusions.